lagbolt/library/TechServices.md

 I'll give a small example of how these silos affect patrons using an imaginary site that combines features from a few different libraries and OPACs.

 Because the [Samuels Public Library](https://www.samuelslibrary.net/) [102] only has one location, the web site gives the telephone number and hours right on the front page.
-On the other hand, the [Frederick Public Libraries](https://fcpl.org/) has multiple locations, so you have to navigate to a "Branches" page to see the hours of each branch.
+On the other hand, the [Frederick Public Libraries](https://fcpl.org/) (FCPL) has multiple locations, so you have to navigate to a "Branches" page to see the hours of each branch.
 Suppose you could tell the FCPL web site which branch was your local branch, so it could display the hours on the front page.

 The FCPL calendar allows you to choose which of the eight branches you want to see events for.
 Suppose you could tell the calendar which branch was your local branch, so it could display just events for that branch.